Wider Curriculum (Careers, SMSC, PSHE, Citizenship)

 Cultural – Appreciate cultural influences; appreciate the role of Britain’s parliamentary system; participate in cultural opportunities; understand, accept, respect and celebrate diversity.

-PSHE (Personal, Social, Health & Economic Education) & Citizenship
+PSHCE (Personal, Social, Health, Citizenship & Economic Education)

-Citizenship and PSHE at Testbourne Community School is predominantly taught through the Tutorial Programme and the Life Skills/SMSC programme, supported by theme days, assemblies and cross-curricular projects.
+Citizenship and PSHE at Testbourne Community School is predominantly taught through timetabled PSHCE lessons (personal, social, health, citizenship & economic education), supported by theme days, assemblies and cross-curricular projects.

 CEIAG (Careers Education, Information, Advice & Guidance)